 Preclinical testing includes laboratory evaluation and development of the chemistry, manufacturing and control of the product candidate as well as animal studies to assess the potential safety and effectiveness of the product candidate.
 Preclinical safety tests must be conducted in compliance with FDA good laboratory practices regulations, or GLPs.
 The results of the preclinical tests, including information abut the method by which the product candidate is believed to work in the human body, any toxic effects of the compound found in the animal studies and how the product candidate is manufactured are submitted to the FDA as part of an IND to be reviewed by the FDA prior to the commencement of human clinical trials.
-The IND must also include information about how, where and by whom the clinical studies will be conducted.
+The IND must also include information abut how, where and by whom the clinical studies will be conducted.
 If the FDA does not object, an IND will become effective after 30 days, but if the FDA raises concerns, the IND sponsor and the FDA must resolve these concerns before the clinical trials can begin.
 Our submission of an IND may not result in FDA authorization to commence a clinical trial.
-Further, an independent institutional review board, or IRB, at each medical center at which a clinical trial will be performed must review and approve the plan for any clinical trial before it commences.
+Further, an independent institutional review board, or IRB, at each medical center at which a clinical trial before it commences.